Women in Iran: Islamic Republic of Iran

-Khomeini often expressed appreciation for women's issues after he took power.
-In May 1979, Khomeini addressed his audience and spoke about Fatimah: "After the death of her father, Fatimah (peace be upon her), lived for seventy-five days.
-She was in this world, overcome with sadness and grief.
-Gabriel, the Trusted Spirit, came to visit and console her and tell her of future events."
-So, according to this tradition, in these seventy-five days that she had contact with Gabriel, he came and went many times.
-I do not believe that anyone else except the great prophets has had such an experience, in which for seventy-five days Gabriel, the Trusted Spirit, came and went and spoke of things that would take place in the future, that would happen to her ancestors in the future."
+On May 16-17, 1979, Khomeini addressed his audience commemorating women's day and spoke about Fatimah, the daughter of Mohammad and wife of Ali.
 The Ayatollah spoke fondly of Fatimah as a role model for women.
-He said that even though she was visited by the Angel Gabriel, this is not what made her special.
-To him, her admirable qualities were twofold and supposedly represented by the visits from Gabriel: her special spiritual status and her excellent moral character.
-He continued to explain that Fatimah could have been born with this spiritual status or Fatimah could have gone through a kind of unique mystical experience.
-This is why the Ayatollah believed she represented the ideal female role model.
+To him, her admirable qualities were twofold: her special spiritual status and her excellent moral character.
 Fatimah's moral excellence is observed in three interconnected activities: struggle, inspiring men, and suffering.
 Fatimah inspired her husband as a devout Muslim.
 Khomeini draws parallels to this inspiration with women of Iran and how they should strive to follow their religious calling like Fatimah.

-While during the revolution, the veil was worn and seen as a symbol of protest many women were alarmed when talk of the hijab being compulsory was discussed.
+During the revolution, the veil was worn as a symbol of protest.
+Women were alarmed though, when talk of the hijab being compulsory was discussed.
 This resulted in the International Women's Day Protests in Tehran, 1979 against compulsory hijab.
 The topic was inflated when Ayatollah Khomeini was quoted to say that he preferred to see women in modest Islamic clothing.
-In 1981 veiling was made compulsory and cosmetics were banned, harsh punishments were also introduced by the morality police such as the removal of lipstick by a razor blade.
+In 1981 veiling was made compulsory and cosmetics were banned.
+Harsh punishments were also introduced by the morality police such as the removal of lipstick by a razor blade.
+Women were forbidden to wear nail polish.
 In the early 1980s women were banned from acting as judges and were discouraged from becoming lawyers.
-The Islamic government repealed the Family Protection Laws of 1967 and 1973, which restricted polygamy, allowed women the right to divorce, and raised the minimum age for marriage.
+The Fundamentalist Islamic government repealed the Family Protection Laws of 1967 and 1973, which restricted polygamy, allowed women the right to divorce, and raised the minimum age for marriage.
 The regime banned contraception and lowered the marriage age of girls from 15 to 9.
 They also banned women from various fields of study and professions.
+The new laws repealing women's rights were not limited to Muslims.
+Christian women also were forced to cover their hair and wear modest Muslim clothing.